Ashley-Edge/Introduction_to_Python/README.md

 - `HW2_calculate_vat.py` correcting a function to work out VAT :moneybag:
 ## Week 3
 - `S3_warmup.py` problem to solve while we wait for everyone to join
-- `S3_burger.py` script we worked on over a number or exercises.
+- `S3_burger.py` script we worked on over a number of exercises.
 Helps you decide if the restaurant sells a veggie burger within your budget and if you are entitled to a discount.
 - `S3_pizza.py` working out if the pizza oven is at the correct temperature to cook a pizza.
 - `S3_coin_flip.py` Coin flip game
 - `S3_rock_paper_scissors.py` Rock, Paper, Scissors game
 - `S3_roulette.py` Roulette betting game
 - `HW3_umbrella.py` decided whether to take an umbrella
 - `HW3_boat_hire.py` Work out if you can afford to hire a boat
-- `HW3_book_shop.py` I had to much fun with this book categorising script
+- `HW3_book_shop.py` I had too much fun with this book categorising script
 ## Week 4
 - `S4_starter.py` recap of if else functions
 - `S4_clothes.py` Lists in if functions, updating the list